AI governance for Australian schools.

 |---|---|---|---|---|

-| Canvas LMS breach: 122 Australian schools confirmed affected | 18 May | AU | EducationHQCREDIBLE | 10 |
+| Canvas LMS breach: one of the largest education-sector breaches on record | 18 May | AU | EducationHQCREDIBLE | 10 |

 | Canvas LMS breach: Queensland schools confirmed affected | 8 May | QLD | EducationHQCREDIBLE | 9 |